ramcq/foundation-web/foundation.gnome.org/about/bylaws.rst

 Vice President
 -----------------------------------------

-In the absence of the president, or in the event of his or her inability or refusal to act, the vice president (or, if there be more than one vice president, the first vice president) shall perform the duties of the president, and when so acting shall have all the powers and be subject to all the restrictions upon the president.
+In the absence of the president, or in the event of their inability or refusal to act, the vice president (or, if there be more than one vice president, the first vice president) shall perform the duties of the president, and when so acting shall have all the powers and be subject to all the restrictions upon the president.
 The vice president shall have such other powers and perform such